RCPilot1604/FridgeGang/README.md

     Once it's running, a QR code will be displayed in the terminal.
 Make sure the output confirms it is `Using Expo Go`.

 5.  **Launch the App**
     Open the **Expo Go** app on your phone and scan the QR code from your terminal.
-The FridgeGang app will build and launch on your device.
+The FreshTrack app will build and launch on your device.

 ## 📱 Using the App